stacks-network/docs/_develop/zero_to_dapp_2.md

 <p>From <a href="http://go.galegroup.com/ps/i.do?p=AONE&u=plan_smcl&id=GALE|A547075763&v=2.1&it=r&sid=AONE&asid=f2f8ee00" target="\_blank">Maslova, Natalia.
 "BLOCKCHAIN: DISRUPTION AND OPPORTUNITY."
 Strategic Finance, July 2018</a></p>
 </div>

-The EY test is a general test about the domains that blockchain application can disrupt.
-You can also consider more specific behaviors a DApp should mee.
+The EY test is a general test about the domains that blockchain applications can disrupt.
+You can also consider more specific behaviors a DApp should meet.
 Blockstack defines three principles that Blockstack applications should meet:

 * Users own their own data
 * Users own their identities